Unlocking the Potential of AppChains: Understanding the Benefits for Enterprises

 At present, developers have a range of options when it comes to AppChain infrastructure.

 In recent years, the use of AppChains has been gaining traction among developers and users alike.
-Axie initiated the release of their Ethereum sidechain, Ronin, while DeFi Kingdoms declared their relocation from Harmony to an Avalanche subnet at the end of 2021.
+Axie initiated the release of their Ethereum sidechain, Ronin, while DeFi Kingdoms declared their relocation from Harmony to an Avalanche L1 (Formerly known as Subnets) at the end of 2021.
 In the middle of 2022, almost half of the Apecoin community voted in favor of ApeChain, and dYdX declared that their V4 will be constructed on a self-governing L1 using the Cosmos SDK.
 Nowadays, AppChains are being employed to create a broad range of applications on different platforms.
 With the increasing popularity of AppChains, developers and users are now able to launch and interact with them more easily than ever before.

 Many platforms provide shared blockspace layers, such as Optimism and zkSync, while others are likely to offer dedicated execution layers if there is enough demand from developers.
 With the increasing popularity of blockchain technology, it is likely that more platforms will be available in the near future, giving developers even more options for creating and deploying their applications.
 No matter what platform developers choose, they can be sure that their applications will be secure and reliable.